Princeton45/microservices-helm-deployment1/README.md

 ![ecom](https://github.com/Princeton45/microservices-helm-deployment1/blob/main/images/ecom.png)

-- I applied the following production-grade security configurations & best practices
+- I applied the following production-grade security configurations & best practices:

-    - Making sure that your images contain a version, so it's not always pulling the latest version so avoid issues
+    - Making sure that your images contain a version, so it's not always pulling the latest version to avoid issues with untested versions.
     - Configuring liveness probes b/c a pod itself can state it is running and healthy, but the container/application inside could be in an unhealthy state.
 With the liveness probes, Kubernetes can now know if the application within the Pod is running successfully or not.
 Kubernetes will automatically restart the app. if there are issues.

 [Kubernetes Dashboard Screenshot]